 Degree apprenticeships are a relatively new initiative, backed by the government, which should enable someone to achieve an undergraduate or postgraduate level qualification while working.
 They involve employers, higher education institutions (HEIs) and regulators/professional bodies working together to develop a common apprenticeship standard and end point assessment.

-Once the standards, end point assessment plans and funding bands have been approved by the Institute for Apprenticeships any HEI can develop and offer a degree apprenticeship, at either or both levels.
+Once the standards, end point assessment plans and funding bands have been approved by the IfATE any HEI can develop and offer a degree apprenticeship, at either or both levels.

 2. What is the relationship between the architectural assistant and architect apprenticeships and ARB’s requirements for registration?

-Two apprenticeships have been developed to cover the ARB requirements for registration:
+Two apprenticeships have been developed to cover ARB requirements for registration:

 - The architectural assistant apprenticeship which is intended to encompass a Part 1 level qualification; and